 States that are making progress in improving the health of children have found that there is not one solution but many solutions, by many people, in the places where children spend their time--- in early learning settings, schools, and communities.
 The Healthiest Next Generation Initiative engages businesses, community leaders and state agencies to take actions that support children’s health.
 The Governor created an innovative public-private partnership called the Governor’s Council for the Healthiest Next Generation.
 This high-level policy will advise the Governor and his staff on strategic direction.

-Current Initiative Action Steps
+Current and Proposed Initiative Action Steps

 - Support comprehensive breastfeeding policies in early learning settings